School of Dental Technology

 In 2010, the school accepted one more Cambodian student.
 Furthermore, the school is intending to support this project continuously.
 In 2014, the school accepted a Lao student from the International Dental Collaboration of the Mekong River Region (IDCMR) scholarship to take a Certificate Program in Dental Technician.

 2. Bachelor of Technology Program in Dental Technology ( 2 – Year Extension )

 The school limits the numbers of students admitted to 15-20 students who have completed a Certificate Program in Dental Technician and had at least two years’ work experience in this field.
 The duration of the course is two years or not over four years of study.
 The program provides;

 Free Elective 3 credits

 Total 80 credits

-A student who completes the program will receive Bachelor of Technology Program in Dental Technology from Mahidol University.
-The first group of graduates from the program was eight people.
+A student who completes the program will receive a Bachelor of Technology Program in Dental Technology from Mahidol University.
+The first group of graduates from the program were eight people.
 The students received the degree with Princess Maha Chakri Sirindhorn on July 6, 2000 at the New Building, Suan Amphon.